dpalbrecht/ClashRoyaleAnalytics/README.md

 I have taken down the app because I no longer wish to maintain the web portion of this project, as I originally wanted to create various recommendation systems.
 Further, turns out it's really difficult to get users!
 It's not enough to build a great product.
 There are other, more well-known apps for Clash Royale players and I did not want to spend my time constantly creating content and attracting new users.
 With the additional knowledge that I couldn't easily monetize the site's insights due to API restrictions, it was clear that my time would be better spent elsewhere.

 **So what's the plan for Competition Clash?**
 For now, it will live here.
-I've since partnered with <a href="https://royaleapi.com/" target="_blank">RoyaleAPI</a> to help them improve their offering to users.
+I've since partnered with [RoyaleAPI](https://royaleapi.com/) to help them improve their offering to users.